Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems

 \section{Abstract}

 In this paper, low-order models of the frequency and voltage response of mixed-generation, low-inertia systems are presented.
-These models are unique in their ability to efficiently and accurately model frequency and voltage dynamics without increasing the computational burden as the share of inverters is increased in a system.
+These models are unique in their ability to efficiently and accurately model frequency and voltage dynamics without increasing computational burden as the share of inverters increases in a system.
 The models are validated against industry-grade electromagnetic transient simulation, compared to which the proposed models are several orders of magnitude faster.
-The speed and fidelity of the proposed frequency and voltage models makes them well suited for a variety of planning and operational studies, especially for multi-scenario and probabilistic studies, as well as for screening studies to establish impact zones based on the dynamic interactions between inverters and synchronous generators.
+The accuracy and efficiency of the low-inertia frequency and voltage models makes them well suited for a variety of planning and operational studies, especially for multi-scenario and probabilistic studies, as well as for screening studies to establish impact zones based on the dynamic interactions between inverters and synchronous generators.